dashingsoft/pyarmor/docs/mode.rst

     from pytransform import pyarmor
     pyarmor(__name__, __file__, b'\x0a\x02...', 1)

 It's recommended to enable this mode in suitable cases.
-Now only 2 Python versions are supported:
+Now only the latest Python versions are supported:

 * Python 2.7
 * Python 3.7
+* Python 3.8

-The support for all the Python version >= 3.5 is coming soon, but Python 3.0~3.4 is out of plan.
+It may support Python 3.5, 3.6 later, but Python 3.0~3.4 is out of plan.

 In order to enable it, set option ``--advanced 2`` to :ref:`obfuscate`::